SimonBerens/MazeBusters/README.md

  * Methods
    * solve()
 ## Algorithm:
-solve(Maze maze, Point currentPoint)
+solve(maze)

-if currentPoint .equals() the end point
+	if explorer is on the end point return true
-	then return true; //accept
+	if explorer is on wall

-if no legal moves
+		return false
-	backtrack //reject
+	record snapshot s
-mark;
+	return solve(s but with explorer one tile north) ||

-for(all legal moves) //recursive
+	       solve(s but with explorer one tile south) ||
-    call the abstraction on next point;
+	       solve(s but with explorer one tile east) || solve(s but with explorer one tile west)